-As we go into yet another week of the large-scale social restrictions, most of us are already burning with cabin fever and itching to get out.
+As we go into yet another week of the Circuit Breaker, most of us are already burning with cabin fever and itching to get out.
 Opportunities to escape from home are thin on the ground, and travel seems a distant reality.

 Thanks to technology though, we can at least take a virtual tour of our dream destinations and favourite museums, or pretend we’re relaxing in a Japanese onsen.
 For architecture enthusiasts, there are also virtual tours that enable them to explore some of the most iconic buildings in the world.
 Here are 4 architectural landmarks to visit from the comfort of home.

 The Villa Savoye by Le Corbusier in Poissy, France

 One of the great masters of 20th-century architecture, Le Corbusier was given carte blanche to design the Villa Savoye, a rich client’s second home in Poissy, Île-de-France.
 The resulting building is an embodiment of the French genius’s vision for modern architecture.

 It notably features a reinforced concrete structure built on pilotis to liberate space underneath the building, a roof garden, an open-plan interior, long horizontal windows and freely-designed facades that are unconstrained by load-bearing.
 Built at the end of the 1920s, the Villa Savoye became a listed monument in 1964, one of the few buildings to be awarded this status during Le Corbusier’s lifetime.

 The MAXXI Museum by Zaha Hadid in Rome

 Finally opened 10 years ago, this daring structure in the eternal city was designed by one of the most eminent figures in 21st-century architecture, the late Zaha Hadid, who was the first woman to be awarded the Pritzker Architecture Prize.